cabify/MobileChallenge/README.md

 - You should fetch the list of products from [here](https://gist.githubusercontent.com/palcalde/6c19259bd32dd6aafa327fa557859c2f/raw/ba51779474a150ee4367cda4f4ffacdcca479887/Products.json).

 # Considerations
 - Be aware that the discounts are going to change frequently.
+So the code should support that.
 - There is no need for a user login screen.
 - Be written as production-ready code.
 We would like you to build it in the same way as if you were going to publish to the store.
-- The architecture should match the needs of the exercise.
 - Consider explaning the solution and why certain things are included and others are left out.
 - Be written either in Swift or Kotlin, preferably in the latest stable version of the language.